Dr Peta Seaton AM is a Company Director, and a consultant to CEOs in business, government, and non-government organisations.

-Peta is sought for media commentary (ABC Radio ‘What Keeps Me Awake’) and guest lecturing (ANZSOG, University of Sydney Graduate School of Government).
+Often sought for media commentary (ABC Radio ‘What Keeps Me Awake’), Peta also guest lectures for ANZSOG, University of Sydney Graduate School of Government.

-Peta was appointed Chair of Australian Hearing, the nation’s leading hearing specialist and largest provider of Government funded hearing services, in 2014.
+Peta was appointed Chair of Australian Hearing in 2014, the nation’s leading hearing specialist and largest provider of Government funded hearing services.

-She became an Associate Director of the BDCU Alliance Bank in December 2016.
+And in 2016 she became an Associate Director of the BDCU Alliance Bank.

-She is also a Director of the Menzies Research Centre, and a Council member for the Near Eastern Archaeology Foundation (NEAF) at the University of Sydney.
+Peta is a Director of the Menzies Research Centre, and a Council member for the Near Eastern Archaeology Foundation (NEAF) at the University of Sydney.

-Peta has been a non-executive director of CARE Australia and the Bradman Foundation in Bowral and served on the Advisory Council to Faculty of Science, University of NSW.
+She has also been a non-executive director of CARE Australia and the Bradman Foundation in Bowral and served on the Advisory Council to Faculty of Science, University of NSW.

-Becoming interested in regulatory, economic and business issues, Peta joined the Opposition research and media staff of NSW Liberal Leader Nick Greiner in 1987, and joined the Premier’s staff team in 1988.
-She worked with NSW Premier John Fahey and the Leader of the Federal Opposition, before returning to the private sector in 1993.
+Becoming interested in regulatory, economic and business issues, Peta joined the Opposition research and media staff of NSW Liberal Leader Nick Greiner in 1987.

 Politics and Policy